captainmike/stillwillows-website/terms.md

 ---
 layout: page
-title: Terms of Service
+title: Still Willows – Terms of Service
 subtitle: Please read these terms carefully before using our services.
 ---

-*Last updated: 16 December 2025*
+*Last updated: 16/12/2025*

-These Terms of Service govern your use of the Still Willows website and services.
-By accessing this website or engaging our services, you agree to these terms.

 ## 1. Nature of Services

-Still Willows provides **mental wellness coaching, wellbeing education, and preventative workplace support services**.

-Our services are non-clinical and are designed to support self-awareness, resilience, and healthy work practices.

-### 1.1 Service Scope and Boundaries

-Still Willows provides structured mental wellness coaching and organisational support during agreed sessions and scheduled communications.
-Services do not include on-demand availability, crisis response, or continuous access outside of scheduled appointments.

-Employees or individuals requiring urgent or clinical mental health support will be encouraged to seek appropriate emergency or professional services.

-## 2. Not Medical or Mental Health Care

-Still Willows does not provide medical, psychological, psychiatric, or therapeutic treatment.

-We do not diagnose, treat, or manage mental health conditions.
-Our services are not a substitute for medical or mental health care.

-If you require clinical treatment or emergency support, you should seek assistance from a licensed healthcare provider or emergency services.

-## 3. Client Responsibility

-Clients remain responsible for their own wellbeing decisions, actions, and outcomes during and after sessions.

-Participation in services does not create a therapist–client or doctor–patient relationship.

-## 4. Eligibility

-Our services are intended for adults aged **18 years and older**.

-## 5. Booking, Cancellations, and Payments

-Booking, rescheduling, cancellation, and payment terms (including notice periods, fees, and refund policies) will be clearly communicated at the time of booking.

-## 6. Confidentiality and Limits

-Information shared during services is treated confidentially, subject to legal and ethical obligations.

-Confidentiality may be breached where required by law or where there is a serious and immediate risk of harm to the client or others.

-## 7. Organisational Services Disclaimer

-For workplace or organisational engagements, Still Willows is not responsible for decisions, actions, or outcomes implemented by employers based on general wellbeing insights or educational content.

-## 8. Intellectual Property

-All content on this website, including text, materials, and resources, is the intellectual property of Still Willows unless otherwise stated.

-Content may not be copied, reproduced, or distributed without prior written permission.

-## 9. Limitation of Liability

-To the fullest extent permitted by law, Still Willows is not liable for any indirect, incidental, or consequential loss or damages arising from the use of our services or website.

-## 10. Third-Party Links

-This website may contain links to third-party websites.
-Still Willows is not responsible for the content, policies, or practices of external sites.

-## 11. Governing Law

-These Terms of Service are governed by and interpreted in accordance with the laws applicable to the jurisdictions in which Still Willows operates.

-## 12. Contact

-Questions about these terms may be directed to:
+Still Willows provides mental wellness coaching, wellbeing education, and preventative workplace support services.

+Services are non-clinical and support self-awareness, resilience, and healthy work practices.

+## 2. Service Scope & Boundaries

+Services are delivered during scheduled sessions only.

+Still Willows does not provide:
+- Crisis or emergency support
+- On-demand availability
+- Continuous monitoring outside sessions

+## 3. Not Medical or Mental Health Care

+Services do not involve diagnosis, treatment, or mental health care and are not a substitute for therapy or medical services.

+## 4. Client Responsibility

+Clients remain responsible for their own decisions, actions, and outcomes.

+No therapist–client or doctor–patient relationship is created.

+## 5. Eligibility

+Services are for adults aged 18 years and older.

+## 6. Bookings, Payments & Cancellations

+Terms relating to bookings, cancellations, fees, and refunds are communicated at the time of booking.

+## 7. Confidentiality

+Information shared is treated confidentially, subject to legal and ethical obligations.

+## 8. Organisational Disclaimer

+Still Willows is not responsible for employer decisions or actions taken based on general wellbeing insights or educational content.

+## 9. Intellectual Property

+All materials remain the intellectual property of Still Willows unless otherwise stated.

+## 10. Limitation of Liability

+To the fullest extent permitted by law, Still Willows is not liable for indirect or consequential losses arising from use of services or the website.

+## 11. Third-Party Links

+External links are provided for convenience.
+Still Willows is not responsible for third-party content or practices.

+## 12. Governing Law

+These terms are governed by the laws applicable to the jurisdictions in which Still Willows operates.

+## 13. Contact

 **Email:** [hello@stillwillows.com](mailto:hello@stillwillows.com)